digitalcredentials/tls-did/README.md

 **Concept**

-To create a TLS-DID we deploy a smart contract containing all data of the DID document to the Ethereum blockchain.
-We register this contract in the TLS-DID registry smart contract with its TLS-DID method specific identifier.
-Note that we do not verify the correctness of an association between a TLS-DID and a domain on creation.
+To create a TLS-DID we deploy a smart contract to the Ethereum blockchain.
+We register this contract in the TLS-DID registry smart contract with its TLS-DID method specific identifier. **Note** that we do not verify the correctness of an association between a TLS-DID and a domain on creation.
 Therefore, anyone can register a smart contract with any identifier.
 Thats why we verify each smart contract in the [read/resolve](#read) operation.

 **Code**